Go Back Email Link

 • Pour half of the brownie mix in to the prepared tin.

-Sprinkle over half of the tiakarete parauri (dark chocolate) and rahipere tio (frozen berries).
 I break up the rahipere (raspberries) in to smaller sizes but this is optional.

-• Pour over the rest of the batter and sprinkle over the remaining tiakarete parauri (dark chocolate) and rahipere tio (frozen berries).
+• Sprinkle over the remaining tiakarete parauri (dark chocolate) and rahipere tio (frozen berries).

-• Bake for 35 minutes in the pre-heated oven.
+• Bake for 35 minutes in the preheated oven.

 • If you want a really gooey brownie, remove from the oven after 35 minutes.